reymon359/how-to-live/advices/Enjoy the little things/index.md

 Life is made by those little things and moments from day by day.
 A walk in the morning, a talk with a friend, a hug, a meal, a nap, etc.

-Enjoy those moments, they can seem meaningless, however, are the most important ones.
+Enjoy those details, they can seem meaningless, however, are the most important ones.
 The ones that fill us the most.
-Th

 ## Quotes